VMEX-finance/vmex/packages/contracts/README.md

 # rerun scripts
 ```

+Note can use contract verification to see which contracts need upgrading since they are different from the local codebase

 ### Foundry testing

 > Make sure to install packages with node, since foundry will read node dependencies but hardhat will not read foundry dependencies in lib